Adthena/adthena-redoc/README.md

   * **id-only**: displays the operation id with a fallback to the path in the sidebar navigation item.
 * `showWebhookVerb` - when set to `true`, shows the HTTP request method for webhooks in operations and in the sidebar.
 * `codeSamplesLanguages` - enables code sample generation for the provided list of languages.
+* `requestSamplesLanguages` - enables request sample generation for the provided list of languages.

 ### `<redoc>` theme object
 * `spacing`